This article on the best luxury hotels in Singapore was last updated in June 2020.

 - Location: Marina Bay

 - Uniqueness: There isn’t a single thing that summarise all the extravagance and uniqueness of Singapore’s most famous luxury hotel but of course the most popular part and number one reason for everyone to stay there is the rooftop pool, the highest and largest in the world.
-But if you are keen on some more interesting facts about Marina Bay Sands you can read this article.
+Read my article on more interesting facts about Marina Bay Sands for some really crazy and interesting tidbits about the hotel.

 - Facilities: I already mentioned the pool but that is not it.
 Marina Bay Sands has a plethora os facilities as the hotel has 2,500 rooms so there is plenty.
 Theatres regularly shows performances, the casino is in full steam, and there are more fine dining restaurants than you could stomach including the most expensive I have ever eaten at.
 There is also the mall that is attached to the hotel/ The higher level suites and rooms have their own lounge and Banyan Tree manages the spa which is a treat.